sassoftware/esp-studio-examples/README.md

 **Note:**
 - You cannot use the **Publish** button to publish events to multiple Source windows simultaneously.
 For projects that contain multiple Source windows, you must publish events for each Source window separately.
-- When connector groups are used (for example, in the `geofence` and `sailing` examples), it is not appropriate to use the **Publish** button.
+- When connector orchestration is used (for example, in the `geofence`, `sailing`, and `union` examples), it is not appropriate to use the **Publish** button.
 Instead, configure connectors for the project.

 ## Directory Contents